The Dream (Byron poem)

+First appeared in the 1816 first edition.

 Charles Lock Eastlake's 1827 painting Lord Byron's Dream inspired by the poem.

 The Dream is a poem written by Lord Byron in 1816.
 It has been described as expressing "central Romantic beliefs about dreams".
 It also describes the view from the Misk Hills, close to Byron's ancestral home in Newstead, Nottinghamshire.
 Mary Chaworth of Annesley Hall, a distant relation for whom Byron had a boyhood passion, is the "Maid" of the poem.

+The poem was published in 1816 in London by John Murray as part of The Prisoner of Chillon collection.

+Themes

+The poem is an autobiographical and sorrowful recollection and reflection on unrequited love, memory, and the power of dreams to disclose to us painful and wrenching discoveries.
+It explores a "Byronic hero" who is haunted by a childhood love who married another.
+It would lead to mutual misery, resulting in her madness and his life of loneliness and rootlessness.